cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

    Once the authorization is tested successfully you should move the keypair to a secure storage location.
 You may want to authorize additional keys for users to interface with the repository directly.
 Only the Mission Portal key needs to be passphraseless.
+Your git server may have additional features like the ability to make a specific key read only.
+See your git providers documentation for more information.

 5. Test that you can log in as the git user.